mathewgomas-alfred/mathewgomas.io/untranslatable_pages/participating_in_gsoc.rst

 * Communicate, GSoC is half communication.
 * Show that you can code independently by fixing bugs or implementing wishes.
 * Know whom to ask for help and when to ask, neither everyone knows everything nor everyone is available all the time.
-* Plus points if you can propose an unique idea of your own.
 * Even if you do all of them we can't exactly ensure that you will be selected, it all depends on how many slots Google allocates for KDE.

 +++++++++++++++++++++++++++++++++++++++++++++